 New-age lenders

 Digital lending platforms lend not only to MSMEs, but also to retail customers.
 Their financial services range from small personal loans for buying a new TV, to buy-now-pay-later-loans and educational loans, cars, or even small housing loans.
 The service enables customers with comfortable and easy access to credit via mobile devices.
-It also ensures lesser paperwork and fewer eligibility checks than in a bank branch office.
+It also ensures less paperwork and fewer eligibility checks than in a bank branch office.
 The COVID-19 pandemic further intensified the use of digital lending services in India.Business growth in the sector is marked by the success of digital lending companies like Lendingkart, InCred, Mobikwik, and Aye Finance.
-Millennials and Gen Z are also increasingly embracing the idea of micro-credit and purchase buy now pay later services.
+Millennials and Gen Z are also increasingly embracing the idea of micro-credit and buy now pay later services.
 BNPL, a sub-segment of digital lending, although, in its nascent stages in India, has quickly risen to global prominence.
 BNPL services can be availed seamlessly by customers at lower interest charges and without a credit history.

-Challenges within the segment
+Challenges and opportunities within the segment